 Shot on wonderfully cruddy 80s videotape, Pablo Larrain’s media satire is a mordantly ironic crowd-pleaser, and the fact that it can be both of those things at once says a lot about how film and television work.
 Its view of how social change is accomplished through vague promises of happiness makes it one of the most clever, provocative political comedies of its era.
 The archival footage it unearths, seamlessly blended into the fiction, is almost too hilariously strange to be believed.
 Of course the good guys will win.
 But the terms of their victory are a magnificent question mark.

 Computer Chess (Andrew Bujalski, US, 2013)

-Sure, The Social Network‘s combo of style and subject matter is decade-defining by default.
-But I suspect its analysis of Mark Zuckerberg—a millennial Citizen Kane, whose billions can never replace that girl he dated a few times sophomore year—is something the real Mark Zuckerberg found hilarious while he looked for new and innovative ways to monetize our personal data.
+Yes, The Social Network‘s combo of style and subject matter is decade-defining by default.
+But I suspect its analysis of Mark Zuckerberg—a millennial Citizen Kane whose billions can never replace that girl he dated a few times sophomore year—is something the real Mark Zuckerberg found hilarious while he looked for new and innovative ways to monetize our personal data.
 So you can keep the end of The Social Network, with him dolefully clicking refresh.
 Just let me keep Andrew Bujalski’s magnificent, lo-fi shaggy-dog comedy about the future Masters of the Universe trying to create artificial intelligence while the human kind isn’t working out.
-No other film this decade so reassured me that the quirk-mongering Sundance scene still makes room for movies that are bracingly weird.
+No other indie this decade so reassured me that the Sundance scene still makes room for movies that are bracingly weird.